ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Mouse left button, West: Left arrow, East: Right arrow, North: Mouse middle button, South: Pointer reset

 In Dolphin's Configuration -> Interface, set Mouse Cursor Visibility to Always.
 In Graphics settings, check V-Sync.
 In Controller settings, under the Wii Remotes section, select Emulate the Wii's Bluetooth adapter, set Wii Remote 1 to Emulated Wii Remote.
 Click Configure, set Device to DInput/0/Keyboard Mouse, then click Default.
-In Motion Simulation tab, under the Point section, set Vertical Offset to 15 cm, set Total Yaw to 19 degree (different for some games, try around 15 to 19 degree), set Total Pitch to 19 degree (different for some games, try around 11 to 19 degree).
+In Motion Simulation tab, under the Point section, set Vertical Offset to 15 cm, set Total Yaw to 19 degree , set Total Pitch to 19 degree (different for some games, try Total Yaw around 15 to 19 degree, and Total Pitch around 11 to 19 degree, or try to find the data in [Dolphin Lightguns Accuracy Inis](https://github.com/ProfgLX/Dolphin-Lightguns-Accuracy-Inis)).
 Give the Profile a name and Save, then Close the settings.
 Don't click Calibrate, it doesn't work.

 For games like Resident Evil: The Umbrella Chronicles which use the Nunchuk stick, you can map the Nunchuk stick keys by assigning W/S/A/D to Non-Press Touchpad North/South/West/East.
 Also change other assignments to suit the game.